Capitol Park IV Condominium

 Virtual monthly meeting update

 Due to the COVID-19 pandemic, the CPIV monthly meeting is being conducted online.
-CPIV unit owners can now log into the BuildingLink home page for call-in details.
+CPIV unit owners must log into the BuildingLink home page for call-in details.

 December 11, 2019